microsoft/pai/docs/rest-server/extended-api.md

 {
     "code": "NoUserExpressionError",
-    "message": "Expression xxx of user admin is not found."
+    "message": "Expression <expressionName> of user <username> is not found."
 }
 ```